 - You can use sweet lime (mosambi) or any other citrus fruits instead of orange.

-- You can use any pulpy or succulent fruits like pineapple, jack fruit (pala-pazham), pear (baerikkai), chikku (sappota), papaya (pappali), etc. to get the desired color & texture and also to balance the sweetness & tartness of juice.
+- You can use pulpy fruits like jack fruit (pala-pazham), chikku (sappota), papaya (pappali), etc.

-- For a restaurant style mixed fruit juice you can add a scoop of vanila ice cream before serving.
+- For a restaurant-style mixed fruit juice you may add a scoop of vanila ice cream before serving.